urmee04/Interactive-Registration-Form/README.md

 The `novalidate` attribute on the form tells the browser to skip its native validation since JS is handling the validation, though I could also choose to use both in parallel.

-**Explain how you used localStorage to persist and retrieve the username.
+**3. Explain how you used localStorage to persist and retrieve the username.
 What are the limitations of localStorage for storing sensitive data?**

 In code, I used `localstorage` to provide a better user experience by remembering the username accross page reloads.

 1. Storing the Username